CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \item \textbf{Drag and Drop ([DnD])} restructure prompt blocks or elevate certain code segments to a higher-level scope, allowing them to create reusable functions or methods accessible by other parts of the program (Fig.~\ref{fig:operations} Drag \& Drop);

-\item \textbf{[Supplement]} add extra details either to the entire prompt block or specific phrases within the NL prompt.
-This feature addresses the need for additional information required by the Language Model (LLM) but not necessarily by the programmer to understand the program.
-For example, in a web crawling program, specifying the URL to be crawled is critical for the model but trivial for the programmer.
-Following expert suggestions, we introduced a conversational interface to incorporate supplementary information (Fig. \ref{fig:supplement_diff} Left).
-After a programmer submits supplementary information, it will be displayed as a small badge in the top right corner of the prompt block, without being directly added to the prompt text.
-This design choice ensures that the supplementary details are readily accessible but doesn't clutter the main prompt, maintaining the clarity of the prompt structure. \end{enumerate}
+\item \textbf{[Supplement]} adds extra details either to the entire prompt block or specific phrases within the NL prompt.
+This feature addresses the need for additional information required by the LLM but not necessarily by the programmer to understand the program.
+Once a programmer submits supplementary information, it will appear as a badge in the top-right corner of the prompt block, accessible by expanding it. \end{enumerate}